The Trust has consulted on its schools' admission arrangements for September 2020 entry.

 The consultation has finished and the changes to the criteria have been finalised.
 Please see attched the admission criteria for September 2020 for Franciscan Primary School.

-CLOSING DATE FOR RECEPTION ADMISSIONS IS 15TH JANUARY 2020.
+CLOSING DATE FOR RECEPTION ADMISSIONS WAS 15TH JANUARY 2020.

 Outcomes for September 2020.